 Special Needs at Sea

 One important rule about chairs and scooters is that they should ideally be (or fold) to less than 21″ wide.
 That limit is so that they can fit within your cabin.
 Cruise lines don’t allow the devices to be stored in hallways as they impede the walkway, creating a danger in case of emergency.
+If your device is larger, don’t panic, it’s still allowed.
+It’s just better if they can be stowed in a smaller space.

 The cruise lines have designed these cabins to be accessible, even in a small space.
 For example, here are all the features on Royal Caribbean’s ships in its accessible staterooms: